Tetramatrix/Aicono/docs/README.txt

 3. **Consider frequency**: Put frequently used applications in easily accessible groups
 4. **Logical grouping**: Group related applications together (e.g., all development tools)

-Save this configuration as a `.json` file and use it with your desktop icon positioning tool.
+Save this Konfiguration as a `.json` file and use it with your desktop icon positioning tool.

 ### Discover our RyzenZPilot!